openwhisk-blog/openwhisk.blog/content/post/openwhisk-is-a-cloud-cms.md

 In 2001 I started supporting a product that already had all the features of an advanced CMS back then.

-It was the period when websites were made "by hand".
-The HTML pages were composed by hand and the files were uploaded via FTP where "web space" was provided.
+It was the period when websites were "hand-written".
+You created HTML with an editor, frequently just a text editor, and uploaded via FTP in a "web space" offered by ISP.
 And the bookstores were full of books on HTML.

 And I had in front of my nose a contraption that defined a content model, applied rendering logic, with incremental publishing tools.
 But there was no way to explain: learn THIS stuff, which is the future, not HTML ...